Bhavdip/bhavdip.github.io/_posts/2016-02-27-1_AWS_S3_Transfer_Manger_Utility.md

 **<span style="color:#007697">Downloading is equally simple:</span>**

 	TransferObserver observer = transferUtility.download(
-	MY_BUCKET,           // The S3 bucket to upload to (String bucket Name) OBJECT_KEY,          // The key for the uploaded object  (String) FILE_TO_UPLOAD       // The location of the file to be uploaded (File) );
+	MY_BUCKET,           /* The bucket to download from */
+	OBJECT_KEY,          // The key for the object to download FILE_TO_DOWNLOAD     // The file for download the object );